Hillary Clinton Slammed For ‘Ignorant’ Picture She Paints Of Las Vegas Shooting

 Hillary Clinton has stirred up fury online after offering up her thoughts on how much worse the Las Vegas shooting could have been if the gunman happened to clip on a silencer on the end of his gun.
 This comment came in the midst of people attempting to process the enormity of this tragic event that took the life of over 50 people and sent over 400 to the area hospitals.

-Her comment came at a time when a dark cloud hangs over the nation when people everywhere are experiencing some level of grief for the lives lost today.
-Hillary’s words, which were seen as a jab at the NRA, weren’t appreciated by many people across the social media sites, as Fox News reports.
+Her comment came at a time when a dark cloud hangs over the nation, when people everywhere are experiencing some level of grief for the lives lost today.
+Hillary’s words, which were seen as a jab at the NRA, weren’t appreciated by many people across social media, Fox News reports.

 As Fox News suggests, Hillary hopped on Twitter at a time when the details having to do with the “worst mass shooting in U.S. history” were still emerging.
-It was not only her timing, but it was also her statement that evoked words such as “ignorant,” “exploitative,” and “irrelevant” from the social media users.
+It was not only her timing, but it was also her statement that evoked words such as “ignorant,” “exploitative,” and “irrelevant” from people across social media.

 Hillary said, “The crowd fled at the sound of gunshots.
 Imagine the deaths if the shooter had a silencer, which the NRA wants to make easier to get.”

-She continued by saying, “Our grief isn’t enough.
+She continued, “Our grief isn’t enough.
 We can and must put politics aside, stand up to the NRA, and work together to try to stop this from happening again.”

 Gun enthusiasts immediately hopped on social media to say that she doesn’t know what she is talking about.
-Social media users pointed out that she put a lot of faith in a suppressor because if you were to attach it to a firearm, such as the ones used by the shooter, this would only bring the noise level down just a few decibels, as the tweet below explains:
+Social media users pointed out that she put a lot of faith in a suppressor because if you were to attach it to a firearm, such as the ones used by the shooter, this would only bring the noise level down just a few decibels, as the tweet below explains.

 Suppressors only reduce by a few decibels, still same decibel level as a jackhammer. https://t.co/aj0AvJMZwv